 How do you work around NDAA 2017 so that state law can be controlling and coverture (time rule) payments may be awarded to the former spouse?
 You draft an alimony garnishment order for division of “remuneration for employment” rather than an MCO that divides disposable retired pay.
 An alimony garnishment order under 42 U.S.C. §659 is based upon remuneration from employment, and not disposable retired pay.
 NDAA 2017 addresses disposable retired pay but does not apply to alimony payments.
 An alimony order is not subject to the 10/10 rule but may require a separate Survivor Benefit (SBP) Order.

 To secure an alimony order, alimony needs to be addressed in the Marital Settlement Agreement (MSA).
-If the MSA addresses an MCO, the service member may object to an alimony order.
+If the MSA addresses a Military Court Order, the service member may object to an alimony order.
 Therefore, the MSA needs to specify that a consent order for spousal support will be drafted along with the usual terms of the MCO, including SBP.
 The member’s attorney should note that DFAS (Defense Accounting and Financial Service) only allows one survivor.

 When to Use the Frozen Benefit Form